tilt-dev/tilt.build/docs/disable_resources.md

 $ tilt args bounding-box muxer max-object-detector
 ```

-> 💡 Note: if your args don't change between edits, Tilt will consider that a no-opt, even if you've enabled or disabled a different set of resources through the UI.
+> 💡 Note: if your args don't change between edits, Tilt will consider that a no-op, even if you've enabled or disabled a different set of resources through the UI.

 ### With the Tilt UI